Canada's Stonehenge

 Canada's Stonehenge: Astounding Archaeological Discoveries in Canada, England, and Wales is a 2009 self-published book by retired chemistry professor Gordon Freeman, in which the author claims that the Majorville Cairn and Medicine Wheel site, located south of Bassano, Alberta is actually a precise 5,000-year-old calendar.
 He also discusses Stonehenge, which he believes was also a calendar.
+Gordon Freeman has no training as an archaeologist, and this work was performed outside of his professional scope of practice as a chemist.

 The archeological site

 This structure is known by archaeologists as a medicine wheel dated to 3200 BCE (5200 years ago) by careful stratification of known artifact types.

 Medicine wheels are sited throughout the northern United States and southern Canada, specifically South Dakota, Wyoming, Montana, Alberta, and Saskatchewan.
 Most medicine wheels follow the basic pattern of having a center of stone, and surrounding that is an outer ring of stones with "spokes" (lines of rocks) radiating from the center to the four directions (East, South, West, and North).
-Some medicine wheels have many additional spokes inbetween the cardinal-aligned spokes.
+Some medicine wheels have many additional spokes in between the cardinal-aligned spokes.

 Freeman's interpretation

-Gordon Freeman challenged the conventional interpretation in his book, stating that it is actually a 26 square-kilometer stone calendar that marks the changing seasons better than our modern calendar.
+In his book, Gordon Freeman challenged the evidence-based interpretation based on the discipline of archaeology, stating that it is actually a 26 square-kilometer stone calendar that marks the changing seasons better than our modern calendar.
 Freeman argues that the 28 rays of the medicine wheel show that it is a lunar calendar.

 Unlike Stonehenge, which is constructed of extremely large stones (megaliths), the Majorville site is constructed of small piles of rocks (cairns) which Freeman says are patterned over an extremely large area.
-He describes it as a complex, spider-web‐like pattern of stones extending over an area of about thirty square kilometres.
+He describes it as a complex, spider-web-like pattern of stones extending over an area of about thirty square kilometres.
 He views the hilltop centrepiece of the site as a sunburst image made of stones.
 Freeman believed that those rocks and rock piles were "highly engineered," and could not be natural.
-He spent 28 years photographing the site at different times of year and looking for astronomical alignments.
+He claims to have spent 28 years photographing the site at different times of the year and looking for astronomical alignments.